 I know you’re going to ask about that steak.
 It turned out so photo-worthy and was delicious!

 We don’t have a grill.
 Surprised, right?
-I did some research first and I was able to get this lovely piece of beef cooked in the oven with this.
+I did some research first and I was able to get this lovely piece of beef cooked in the oven with a pan with grill grates.

 It was quick and easy to make this steak following the instructions from Gimme Some Oven.